 Click on Find a Hospital, then Pricing Data to find the price (median charge) for common inpatient medical conditions and surgeries at Missouri (MO) hospitals.
 Range of charges, average length of stay, and number of cases per year shown.
 Childbirth, maternity, mental health, hip and knee surgery, heart care, etc. Must know the general body system (such as musculoskeletal) in order to search inpatient prices.
 Emergency department (ER Emergency Room) base prices are separately shown by level.
 In Missouri, more than half of the ER visits were at the highest possible levels 4 and 5 (high severity).
 Median charges for Level 4 were $3538 and for Level 5 the median price was $6498, Oct.
 2017 to Sept.
 2018 data.
 Level 3 (moderate severity & moderately complex case) median charge was $1409.
 Prices shown for 2017-2018.
 Hospital Quality data for 2018 also shown at this site.
 Compare hospitals on infections, readmissions, falls, and other patient safety results.
 Editor’s Pick for putting all of this information in one place and timely reporting on quality.
 Published by Missouri Hospital Association

-Lists physicians who meet program requirements and high-quality care standards in Diabetes, Heart/Stroke, Oncology and various other electronic record or Patient-Centered Medical Home programs.
-NCQA is National Committee for Quality Assurance, and is more commonly known as NCQA.
+NCQA Report Card lists physicians who meet program requirements and high-quality care standards in Diabetes, Heart/Stroke, Oncology (Cancer care) and various other electronic record or Patient-Centered Medical Home programs.
+NCQA is National Committee for Quality Assurance.
 Limited information on doctors – name, address, phone

-Find average price and typical charges for most types of inpatient hospital stays in NE.
-Compare average hospital prices.
+Find average price and typical charges for most types of inpatient hospital stays in Nebraska.
+Compare average hospital prices in the PricePoint system.
 Example of hospitalizations: maternity prices, angioplasty, heart surgery, some cancer services, hip & knee surgery, bowel surgery, kidney and other transplants, pneumonia, stroke, UTI, gall bladder surgery (inpatient only).
 If you can’t find it, check the comprehensive list (e.g. MDC 19 for mental health).
-Bipolar admission cost about $15,265 on average in 2016-2017.
-Vaginal delivery (mom only) cost $8832 on average; normal newborn was $4636.
+Bipolar admission cost about $16,871 on average in 2018.
+Vaginal delivery (mom only) cost $9,204 on average; normal newborn was $5,071.
 Includes volume, average length of stay in the hospital, and median age of patient.
 Does not include physician costs.
-Shows one hospital/ one disease or condition at a time; 2016 – 2017 data.
+Shows one hospital/ one disease or condition at a time along with the state average cost.
+Or compare hospitals (statewide numbers are not shown in this view); 2018 data.
 All cities including Omaha, Lincoln, Grand Island, Creighton, Norfolk, Kearney.
 NHA Care Compare is sponsored by the Nebraska Hospital Association

 Laboratories approved for certain specialty testing in New York are listed here by category of testing.
 Examples include Andrology (fertility assessment e.g. sperm count), Blood transfusion testing, Cellular Immunology, Endocrinology (e.g. thyroid function tests, TSH), Virology, Genetic testing, Toxicology labs, Trace Element labs, Transplant monitoring; many more.
 Nearly 100 labs overall